devmyfriend/front-erp/src/commons/ui/btn-file/btn-file-README.md

 ## Dependencies

-Ensure you have TailwindCSS configured in your project to correctly apply the styles.
+Ensure you have TailwindCSS configured in the project to correctly apply the styles.